LLM Pruning and Distillation in Practice: The Minitron Approach: Introduction

 \section{Introduction}

-LLM providers often train an entire family of models from scratch, each with a different size (number of parameters, e.g. Llama 3.1 8B, 70B, 405B); this is done to aid users targeting different deployment scales, sizes and compute budgets.
-However, training multiple multi-billion parameter models from scratch is extremely time-, data- and resource-intensive.

-Recent work~\cite{Minitron} has demonstrated the effectiveness of combining weight pruning with knowledge distillation to significantly reduce the cost of training LLM model families.
+LLM providers often train an entire family of models from scratch, each with a different size (number of parameters, e.g. Llama 3.1 with 8B, 70B, and 405B parameters~\citep{dubey2024llama3herdmodels}); this is done to aid users targeting different deployment scales, sizes and compute budgets.
+However, training multiple billion-plus parameter models from scratch is extremely time-, data- and resource-intensive.
+Recent work has demonstrated the effectiveness of combining weight pruning with knowledge distillation to significantly reduce the cost of training LLM model families~\cite{Minitron}.
 Here, only the biggest model in the family is trained from scratch; other models are obtained by successively pruning the bigger model(s) and then performing knowledge distillation~\cite{hinton2015distilling} to recover the accuracy of pruned models.
+While highly effective, this line of work assumes access to the original pretraining dataset for the distillation phase.
+With a growing number of frontier LLMs (including open ones) being trained on private, proprietary datasets~\cite{dubey2024llama3herdmodels,gemmateam2024gemma}, this assumption often fails to hold.

-In this report, we successfully apply the Minitron compression strategy~\cite{Minitron} to two state-of-the-art models: Llama 3.1 8B~\cite{dubey2024llama3herdmodels} and Mistral NeMo 12B~\cite{mistral_nemo_12b}, compressing them down to 4B and 8B parameters, respectively.
+In this work, we adapt the original Minitron compression recipe~\citep{Minitron} along two directions: (1) we introduce a new {\em teacher correction} phase for adapting the teacher (unpruned) model to our own data distribution, thus removing any need to access the original pretraining dataset, and (2) we introduce a new and more effective downstream task-based saliency criteria for depth pruning.
+We successfully apply our updated compression strategy to two state-of-the-art models: Llama 3.1 8B~\cite{dubey2024llama3herdmodels} and Mistral NeMo 12B~\cite{mistral_nemo_12b}, compressing them down to 4B and 8B parameters, respectively.
+For Llama 3.1 8B, we produce two distinct compressed models in the 4B parameter range: (1) \LlamaMinitron-Width (pruning only the width axes), and (2) \LlamaMinitron-Depth (pruning depth only).
 Figure~\ref{fig:overview} provides a high-level overview of our approach.

-While following the original paper~\cite{Minitron}, we make a key modification: due to lack of access to the original training data, we fine-tune the teacher model on our own dataset before pruning and distillation.
-We refer to this step as \textit{teacher correction}.
-Figure~\ref{fig:teacher-correction} shows that omitting teacher correction causes a data distribution mismatch, negatively impacting distillation.